 As with all Big Agnes tents we've tested, the quality of the product is never in question.
 The Titan doesn't play around with shoddy materials, thin, flimsy fabric, or weak poles that will get bent in a light breeze.
 The DAC DA17 poles are thick, strong, and surprisingly lightweight.
 The ripstop polyester that makes up the majority of the tent (the floor is taffeta, a little thicker and more durable for doing battle with those pesky small rocks and tree roots) is strong and should hold up over time.
 Finally, Big Agnes has a reputable warranty and repair division that will help you with any unforeseen issues.

 This one may sting a little.
-With a standard price of $599, the Big Agnes Titan mtnGLO 6 is already one of the most expensive tents we tested.
-When you sport it out with the added vestibule ($180) and or any extra gear lofts ($22-50) or mtnGLO strips ($30), you're looking at more like $800, easily the most expensive tent in our test.
+The Big Agnes Titan mtnGLO 6 is already one of the most expensive tents we tested.
+When you sport it out with the added vestibule and or any extra gear lofts or mtnGLO strips, you're looking at a major price increase, easily the most expensive tent in our test.
 It's a high-quality tent, and the duality is certainly worth some extra scratch, but only if you're truly enamored by both potential functions of the Titan 6.